-CareCredit is a leading provider of promotional financing to consumers for elective healthcare procedures, products or services, such as dental, veterinary, cosmetic, vision and audiology.
-CareCredit offers financing through a CareCredit-branded private label credit card that may be used across our network of CareCredit providers in which the vast majority are individual or small groups of independent healthcare providers.
+CareCredit is a leading provider of promotional financing to consumers for health and personal care procedures, products or services.
+We have a network of CareCredit providers and health-focused retailers, the vast majority of which are individual or small groups of independent healthcare providers, through which we offer a CareCredit branded private label credit card.
 Substantially all of the credit extended in this platform is promotional financing.
-CareCredit's revenue primarily consists of interest and fees on our credit products and from merchant discounts.
-We also process general purpose card transactions for some providers as their acquiring bank within most of the credit card network associations, for which we obtain an interchange fee.
+CareCredit's revenue primarily consists of interest and fees on our loan receivables, including merchant discounts.